i05nagai/memorandum/language/english_speaking.md

 * worth
     * All his hard work was made worth it when he saw his book in print
     * It's worth
+        * It's worth noting that
+        * It's worht mentioning that
         * I live only a short walk from here, so it's not worth taking a taxi
         * Our flight was very early in the morning, so it wasn't worth going to bed
         * What was the film like?
 Was it worth seeing?